-GSP 080 - ASE High
+GSP 080 ASE High

 A class designed to help prepare adults for the following sections of the GED (General Education Development) test; correctness and effectiveness of expression, interpretation of reading materials in social studies, natural sciences, and interpretation of literary material, mathematics and the Illinois and U.S. Constitution.
 This course may be taken four times for a maximum of 12 credits.

 Prerequisite: Completion of ASE Low or TABE Score of: Reading-596+, Math-595+/11-12 grade equivalency.
-1, 2 or 3 Semester hour(s) Repeatable: This course may be repeated for a maximum of twelve credits.
-Lecture/Lab Hours: 1-2-3 lec/ week NOTES: This course may not be counted toward degrees or career certificates.
+1, 2 or 3

+Lecture / Lab Hours: 1-2-3 lec/week NOTES: This course may not be counted toward degrees or career certificates.

-GSP 081 - CNA ICAPS Support Course
+GSP 081 CNA ICAPS Support Course

 This course is intended for students enrolled in the Adult Education program who are pursuing the certified nursing assistant (CNA) credential.
 The CNA ICAPS Support Course provides students enrolled in the Certified Nursing Assistant courses (NRS 101 & 103) and the Medical Terminology course (NRS 116) with contextualized supplemental instruction and academic support.

-Prerequisite: To participate, students meet the following requirements: â#¢ Be 17 years of age or older â#¢ Have completed a minimum of eight years of grade school â#¢ Tested at a 7th grade reading level (or higher) using the Test of Adult Basic Education â#¢ Currently enrolled in adult education classes â#¢ Completed at least two of the four high school equivalency exams (if completing the GED high school equivalency) â#¢ Be accepted into the CNA ICAPS program â#¢ Completed the CNA program orientation as well as all required screenings and qualifications before starting the CNA course Semester hour(s): 1.0 lecture hours per week for 15 weeks for 1.0 credit
+Prerequisite: To participate, students meet the following requirements: - Be 17 years of age or older - Have completed a minimum of eight years of grade school - Tested at a 7th grade reading level (or higher) using the Test of Adult Basic Education - Currently enrolled in adult education classes - Completed at least two of the four high school equivalency exams (if completing the GED high school equivalency) - Be accepted into the CNA ICAPS program - Completed the CNA program orientation as well as all required screenings and qualifications before starting the CNA course